YuktiNivara/Andromeda/Inspiring.md

 **You will be successful.** Don't rush your timeline.
 Testing can be tiresome sometimes.

 We are going to be adding a few lines here and there.
+This file is not complete and cannot be committed.